supern64/supern64/README.md

 ## Hello! o/
 I'm SuperN64.
-I code mainly in Python, Javascript and Java.
+I code mainly in Python, Javascript (with Vue sometimes) and Java.
-I also sometimes code in other languages, but I'm used to the 3 the most.
-I like to do stupid stuff nobody ever does.
+I'm looking into learning Svelte and Rust.
 I mainly do websites, APIs, Discord bots and the like.
-Thanks for reading... whatever the hell this is.
+Thanks for reading! *(why did you even?)*

 ```python
 print("Hello world!")